hamptonpieryc/website/content/docs/club-rules.md

 - Barring from the Club for a limited period.
 - Expulsion.

-**12.2** Expulsion from the Club requires a unanimous decision by the General Management Committee; other sanctions shall be carried by a simple majority of the General Management Committee.
+**12.2** Expulsion from the Club requires a unanimous decision by the GMC; other sanctions shall be carried by a simple majority of the GMC.

 **12.3** The power of expulsion is in addition to expulsion for non-payment of subscriptions.

 **12.4**.
-Before the General Management Committee imposes any sanctions the Secretary will invite the member to provide a writen explanation of the member’s conduct and shall give the member full opportunity of making explanation to the General Management Committee, or of resigning.
+Before the GMC imposes any sanctions the Secretary will invite the member to provide a writen explanation of the member’s conduct and shall give the member full opportunity of making explanation to the GMC, or of resigning.
 Appeal against expulsion or other sanction may be made to the members in General Meeting.

 ## 13. MEMBERS’ INTERESTS:
-In all questions referred to the General Management Committee or other Committee, in which members of the Committee may be personally interested, such members shall not vote, nor shall they take part in the discussion except by desire of the Committee.
+In all questions referred to the GMC or other Committee, in which members of the Committee may be personally interested, such members shall not vote, nor shall they take part in the discussion except by desire of the Committee.